CodePushGo/website/src/content/blog/en/capacitor-ota-updates-version-targeting-explained.md

 2\. **Version Configuration**

-Define version parameters in your Capacitor configuration file.
+Define version parameters in your React Native configuration file.
 Here's an example:

 ```json
 {